corneldamian/gitlab-cr-agent/README.md

 - Python 3.11+
 - GitLab instance (self-hosted or gitlab.com)
-- At least one AI provider API key (OpenAI, Anthropic, or Google)
+- At least one AI provider API key (OpenAI, Anthropic, Google, or OpenRouter)

 ### Installation